And that you STILL hear even as a fully-fledged adult.

 I’m not the first, and I won’t be the last, but oh, the topic is current.
 How to be a Redhead‘s Instagram page provides regular relief in the form of witty, saracastic, to-the-point memes, and, of course, there’s always a gif or two out there.

 I’ve never been teased because of freckles, or my hair colour, but I was bullied plenty for other things, so the sensation is not unfamiliar.
 However, to this day I don’t expect comments related to my red-haired existence in particular.
 Is it confidence?
 Healthy self-awareness?
-Reasonable disinterest for other people’s thoughts?
+Reasonable disinterest for other people’s opinions?
 No time?
 Occupied with my own thoughts?